Skip to contents

 Main Idea

 The main idea of admiral is that an ADaM dataset is built by a sequence of derivations.
-Each derivation adds one or more variables or parameters to the processed dataset.
+Each derivation adds one or more variables or records to the processed dataset.
 This modular approach makes it easy to adjust code by adding, removing, or modifying derivations.
 Each derivation is a function call.
-Consider for example the following script which creates a (very simple) ADSL dataset.

-First, we will load our packages and example datasets to help with our ADSL creation.
-The dplyr and lubridate packages are tidyverse packages and used heavily throughout this script.
+To help with the examples showcased, we will load some packages and set up some example data to manipulate later.
+The dplyr, lubridate and stringr packages are tidyverse packages and are used heavily throughout this vignette.
 The admiral package also leverages the pharmaversesdtm package for example SDTM datasets which are from the CDISC Pilot Study.

 library(dplyr, warn.conflicts = FALSE)